PrivateCoffee/matrix-gptbot/README.md

 First of all, make sure that the bot is actually running.
 (Okay, that's not really troubleshooting, but it's a good start.)

-If the bot is running, check the logs.
-The first few lines should contain "Starting bot...", "Syncing..." and "Bot started".
-If you don't see these lines, something went wrong during startup.
-Fortunately, the logs should contain more information about what went wrong.
+If the bot is running, check the logs, these should tell you what is going on.
+For example, if the bot is showing an error message like "Timed out, retrying", it is unable to reach your homeserver.
+In this case, check your homeserver URL and make sure that the bot can reach it.
+If you are using Pantalaimon, make sure that the bot is pointed to Pantalaimon and not directly to your homeserver, and that Pantalaimon is running and reachable.

 If you need help figuring out what went wrong, feel free to open an issue.